cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/swagger.md

 ```

 2. Use `swag init` command to generate a docs, docs generated will be stored at `docs/`.
-3. Import the docs like this:
+3. Import the generated docs package into the current project:
    I assume your project named `github.com/go-project-name/docs`.

 ```go